Skip to main content

 1. Expose your server

-ChatGPT needs a public URL.
+ChatGPT needs a public URL to access your AI App.
 Use ngrok to expose your local server:

 ngrok http 3000